Design remarkable visuals for your landing pages using PixTeller free image maker tool.

-The landing page of a website always has one goal – and that's to make the website visitor take action.
+The website's landing page always has one goal – and that's to make the website visitor take action.
 The particular action might depend on their marketing strategy and other factors.
 It could be to receive an email newsletter or sign up for their service, buy a product, etc.

 For a marketing strategy to be effective, the landing page is crucial and can serve as a guide to see the website visitors through the sales funnel.